2017 PASALAMAT FESTIVAL SCHEDULE OF EVENTS | LA CARLOTA CITY

-Pasalamat Festival, a colorful celebration of thanksgiving in the City of La Carlota, Negros occidental is held every first week of May each year.
+Pasalamat Festival, a colorful celebration of thanksgiving in the City of La Carlota, Negros Occidental is scheduled April 24-30,2017.

 Massive Costume and Paraphernalia.
 The Pasalamat Festival dancers dressed inspired by flora and fauna tried to look their best to really entertain the crowd.
 Some costumes were really huge and some dancers appeared to be struggling in carrying their costume.

 Visually Striking Costumes.
 Even the elementary students also came so prepared with their beautiful costumes.
 I was so truly impressed on how they created these butterfly wings which was really visually appealing.

 Flirtatious Dance Moves.
 The weeklong Pasalamat Festival culminates with a Mardi Gras parade of floats and caricatures.
 The festival was an adaptation of the Rio de Janeiro festival, hence you will see Pasalamat Festival Dancers flirtatiously move to the rhythm created by the drumbeaters using carabao leather drums and percussion instruments.

 The “Sambita” Beat.
 The original “Sambita” beat was still the rhythm played by the drumbeaters for each participating tribe.
 However, I have also noticed that through the years, these drumbeaters started to introduce some variations into the original rhythm.
 The drumbeaters of La Carlota City also gave the city the title, “drumbeating city”.